 TO COOK ON HIGH Cover and let cook on high for about 3 hours, stirring often after the first hour.

-Serve immediately.
-Reheats beautifully, a small portion heats in the microwave in 90 seconds, a full batch heats in the oven in about 30 minutes and puffs up a little, browning nicely on top.
+MAKE-AHEAD Sweet Potato Grits reheat beautifully, a small portion heats in the microwave in 90 seconds.
+You can also transfer the Grits to a greased casserole dish and heats in the oven at 350F/160C in about 30 minutes; it puffs up a little, browning nicely on top.

 This Week, Elsewhere